Is the Coastal Bend seeing an increase in COVID-19 cases? Local health experts weigh in

 "That's when you have more of a possibility of having an uptick in your numbers so it's like everything's going against us to not have the uptick," said Rodriguez.

-Rodriguez also said there's a number of reasons why the community may have begun to see a continuous rise in cases, one of those being in-person learning; followed by early voting, holidays, and lower temperatures which meant more people spending time indoors.
+Rodriguez also said there's a number of reasons why the community may have begun to see a continuous rise in cases.
+One of those reasons being in-person learning, followed by early voting, holiday and lower temperatures.
+The change in weather means more people are spending time indoors.

 "Any place where you have people congregating together, you're going to have that possibility," said Rodriguez.